Ovid/git-workflow/README.md

 * `git pushback` (pushes your changes to origin)
 * `git done` (cleanly add your branch back to the default branch)

-There is an optional `git-hub` command available:
+There are optional commands available:

 * `git hub $issue_number` (optional. create new branch based on a github ticket)
+* `git swap` (optional.
+Toggle back and forth between the primary branch and your last active branch)

 Only the `bin/git-hub` command assumes you're using github.
 The other commands work fine without it.